 And she turned men into pigs.

 Little Delilah had fair skin that did not get on well with the sun.
-Both she and the skin she lived in did not get on well with the naked, sun-worshipping children, all of whom had California tans and blond hair, or, at minimum, blond streaks.
-She preferred the company of the adults who worked in the gardens with only the benefit of sunscreen slathered all over their bodies.
-SPF 100 applied hourly would not have rescued Dilly from blisters and burns.
+She also did not get on well with the naked, California sun-kissed, blonde children she was raised with.
+She preferred the company of the adults who worked in the gardens with sunscreen slathered all over their bodies.
+Even SPF 50 applied hourly could hardly rescue Dilly from blisters and burns.

-Dilly was what the commune had diminished her name to, and it took its toll on her spirit.
-It was a name from early childhood, when her father called her that at one of their weekly Saturday get-togethers.
+Dilly was what the commune had diminished her name to.
+This took a toll on her spirit.
+It started with her father calling her this at one of their weekly Saturday get-togethers.

 Her father’s buddy was bug-eyed.
 “Fuck, man!
 Am I high, or did your little girl just blow our minds?”

 “Both, dude.
 That’s my girl.
 She is a dilly!”

 When they use that phrase, “…and the name stuck,” they don’t take into account how that stickiness can hold a person back.
 It did not matter that it meant, “an excellent example of a particular type of person or thing.”
 Delilah wanted her name back.

 Her mother, however, never used Dilly, but always her full name.
 Never “sweetheart,” or “darling,” or any of those names by which mothers everywhere address their daughters.
 Some mothers in the commune thought Lilith was cold because she addressed her daughter so formally.
 The name Delilah was biblical and foreboding, not at all like Sunshine or Sequoia.
 Every time her mother called her name, Delilah treasured the sound and came.
 She was her mother’s daughter more than daddy’s little girl.
 She loved him, but it was only her mother’s lap she curled up in to take a nap.

 Her mother, Lilith, having a name somehow like hers, made them on the same side against the world.